Jubilee 2000 can help you get a £10,000 loan to pay off your debts:

 How much money is considered in debt?

-A debt-to-income ratio above 43% of your salary or income is a widely accepted and statistically proven figure.
-It is where a debtor will start to have trouble repaying unsecured debts and will be in too much debt, whether it is credit cards or loan-based debts.
-With rent, bills and other monthly expenses, high debt to income ratios make it difficult to maintain monthly repayments.
+A debt-to-income ratio above 43% of your income is widely accepted and statistically proven.
+This is when a debtor starts to have trouble repaying unsecured debts and is in too much debt, whether from credit cards or loan-based debts.
+With rent, bills, and other monthly expenses, high debt-to-income ratios make it difficult to maintain monthly repayments.

 Is it reasonable to maintain some outstanding debt?

-However small, making regular monthly payments over a sustained period is good for your credit score.
+However small, making monthly payments over a sustained period suits your credit score.
 Rating agencies look favourably at a record that shows regular debt repayments as it confirms that you are a reliable debtor.

 Why is a credit score cleared after six years?

-A credit report is a score that rates your debt repayment history, itemising all your loans and credit card accounts made to creditors in a statement.
-Six years is a milestone where creditors can still claim against you, so it is not erased, but not accounted for from a record viewpoint.
+A credit report is a score that rates your debt repayment history, itemising all your loans and credit card accounts with creditors.
+Six years is a milestone after which creditors can still claim against you, so it is not erased, but it is not accounted for from a record viewpoint.